aws/copilot-cli/site/content/docs/commands/deploy.en.md

       --aws-access-key-id string       Optional.
 An AWS access key for the environment account.
       --aws-secret-access-key string   Optional.
 An AWS secret access key for the environment account.
       --aws-session-token string       Optional.
 An AWS session token for temporary credentials.
-      --deploy-env                     Deploy the target environment before deploying the workload.
+      --deploy-env bool                Deploy the target environment before deploying the workload.
-      --detach                         Optional.
+      --detach bool                    Optional.
 Skip displaying CloudFormation deployment progress.
   -e, --env string                     Name of the environment.
       --force                          Optional.
 Force a new service deployment using the existing image.
                                        Not available with the "Static Site" service type.
   -h, --help                           help for deploy
-      --init-env                       Confirm initializing the target environment if it does not exist.
+      --init-env bool                  Confirm initializing the target environment if it does not exist.
-      --init-wkld                      Optional.
+      --init-wkld bool                 Optional.
 Initialize a workload before deploying it.
   -n, --name string                    Name of the service or job.
-      --no-rollback                    Optional.
+      --no-rollback bool               Optional.
 Disable automatic stack
                                        rollback in case of deployment failure.
                                        We do not recommend using this flag for a production environment.